rudradesai200/CTFs/README.md

 - <a href="https://libc.blukat.me/">Libc Database</a> : Online tool to find glibc version from offsets of some functions.

 #### Other useful tools
-- ghidra : Software reverse engineering tool.
+- <a href="https://ghidra-sre.org/">ghidra</a> : Software reverse engineering tool.
 Mainly for static analysis.
-- exiftool : Helps in analyzsing image headers
+- <a href="https://exiftool.org/">exiftool</a> : Helps in analyzsing image headers
-- binwalk : Helps to check files contained in a file.
+- <a href="https://github.com/ReFirmLabs/binwalk">binwalk</a> : Helps to check files contained in a file.
-- steghide : For hiding a file inside an image
+- <a href="https://github.com/StefanoDeVuono/steghide">steghide</a> : For hiding a file inside an image

 #### Frequently used shell commands
 - wget : For downloading files